 painting of Lake Marian at the National Academy of Design show.
 So, did Munger ever see Lake Marian in person?
 If so when and what did he record on site?
-I know The main body of this report is a catalog of the Munger it now contains over 300.
+I know The main body of this report is a catalog of the Munger it now contains about 300.
 The works listed must be a small fraction of Munger's total output and I would be glad to learn about more.
 Ther is a good chance that many In this catalog the paintings are grouped by geographic locale.
 Within each